chrisemezue/Igbo-Speech-Dataset/igbo-radio/README.md

 ### Licence

 The owner of Igbo Radio, Chidi Nnamdi Igwe, agreed for us to use their content under CC0.
-The contribution agreement was signed: `IgboRadio - Common Voice ContributionAgmt.pdf`
+The contribution agreement was signed.